Under Data Protection legislation, individuals have a number of rights in respect of their personal data

 Right to Object

-This applies where the organisation’s processing is based on the following conditions: public task; or legitimate interests.
+The Right to Object also applies where the organisation’s processing is based on the following conditions: public task; or legitimate interests.
 It does not apply if the processing is for legal claims, or if the compelling legitimate interest overrides the interests of the individual.

 Individuals also have the right not to be subject to automated processing, including profiling.